 Because computing principles are applied to and impact on every aspect of modern life, we teach a range of modules in Key Stage 3 which allow students to develop computational thinking skills in different contexts.
 We also, of course, work with students to ensure that they understand how to stay sensible and safe whilst using a range of technologies.

-Computer programming is taught using Scratch and Kodu online, graphical programming environments which we increasingly expect students to have met in Primary School, and Python, a text based language similar to Java.
+Computer programming is taught using Kodu online a graphical programming environment which we increasingly expect students to have met in Primary School, and Python, a text based language similar to Java.

 Students are taught about flowcharts, algorithms and control through Flowol, which simulates controlling anything from a lighthouse to traffic control systems to a full train set.
 They learn to break a problem down into parts as they plan their solutions.
 They are encouraged to test each others’ work as well as their own and learn about standard programming structures, including sequence, selection, loops iteration and sub-programs.
 This is developed further as the students develop knowledge of text based computing with Python, where they use the same structures to develop increasingly complex programs.

 Work in Computing at Key Stage 3 is submitted both online and on paper.
-C6 and the Learning Resource Centre are open every lunchtime and the LRC is available after school if students need to access a computer to complete work.
+The Learning Resource Centre is open every lunchtime and after school if students need to access a computer to complete work.

 Most students can access the gsuite at home, and also can edit work with Google Apps.
-The Scratch development system is based online.
-Python and Kodu can be downloaded for free.
+The Kodu development system is based online.
+Python can be downloaded for free.

 Key Stage 4